 According to OpenAI, GPT-3.5 was trained on a blend of text and code published before the end of 2021.
 This means that it stopped training/learning at this point and it is not able to access or process more recent data, events, or information.

 Like GPT-3 and other text-generating AI, GPT-3.5 learned the relationships between sentences, words, and parts of words by ingesting huge amounts of content from the web, including hundreds of thousands of Wikipedia entries, social media posts, and news articles.

 OpenAI decided not to release all of GPT-3.5 for use.
 Instead, it used it to create several systems fine-tuned to achieve specific tasks.

 One of these is text-davinci-003, which is better at both long-form and high-quality writing than models built on GPT-3.
 It also has fewer limitations and scores higher on human preference ratings than InstructGPT, a family of GPT-3-based models released by OpenAI earlier in 2022.

 GPT-3.5 also made advances in providing the OpenAI Playground, which is the neat user interface you identify as ChatGPT.

 It’s also important to note that the next step in the development of these tools and spaces is a need for a bunch of individuals to provide data, tasks, information, queries, and errors in multiple languages and formats.
-This would help build the task conditioning, zero shot learning, and opportunities for bidirectional inquiry.
+This would help build task conditioning, zero-shot learning, and opportunities for bidirectional inquiry.